iamlamb1988/Arcade/README.md

 ## Update
 This next update will focus on the completion of TableCycle.
 The purpose of TableCycle is to ensure all mechanical functionality will work before BlackJack is released.

+The BlackJack Swing will be completed first before implementing the servlets.

 Will be using Apache Tomcat 10.1.1 Web Container.
-Slightly easier than GlassFish server.
-Issues launching test servlets.
-Learning to deploy webapps that will execute the arcade library. sample.war does servlet does not launch but launches on Tomcat 9.
-Preparing to launch first barebones scratch servlet.
+Not yet deployed.
 Digital Ocean: 198.199.71.169

 ShoeCycle works.